Into the Wilds of Psychoanalysis

 Freud's Mexico is a completely unexpected contribution to Freud studies.
 Here, Rubén Gallo reveals Freud's previously undisclosed connections to a culture and a psychoanalytic tradition not often associated with him.
-Freud found a receptive audience among Mexican intellectuals, read Mexican books, collected Mexican antiquities, and dreamed Mexican dreams; his writings bear the traces of a longstanding fascination with the country.
+This book bears detailed testimony to Freud's relationship to a country he never set foot in, but inhabited imaginatively on many levels.